 That said, some national forests contain some free places to get married in Colorado, depending on your group size and the specific national forest’s rules.
 Always consult with a ranger before making your plans, though.

 Speaking of national forest land, Colorado’s national forests make for some of the most affordable Colorado wedding venues, with undoubtedly some of the best views.
 A lot of these national forests also contain wilderness areas that are perfect for tiny elopements.
-As we mentioned earlier, you’ll want to look into permit requirements for these areas.
+As I mentioned earlier, you’ll want to look into permit requirements for these areas.
+Personally, national forest weddings are some of my favorites, because of how many off-the-beaten path locations you can choose from.

-And another thing to keep in mind: most wilderness areas have a group size limit.
-For example, the Indian Peaks Wilderness doesn’t allow groups larger than 8, and that includes your photographer!
+And another thing to keep in mind when it comes to national forest weddings: most wilderness areas have a group size limit.
+For example, the Indian Peaks Wilderness doesn’t allow groups larger than 10, and that includes your photographer and any other vendors tagging along!
 That said, not every national forest or wilderness area will require a permit (be sure to check with a ranger first, though!), making these places part of a small group of free places to get married in Colorado.

 Some of the parks ceremony sites also tend to get a good bit of foot traffic from park visitors.
-If you’re looking for a more secluded small wedding venue or elopement location, we recommend looking into Colorado’s other national parks.
+If you’re looking for a more secluded small wedding venue or elopement location, I recommend looking into Colorado’s other national parks.
 They’re just as epic, but have a lot less visitors.
-A total win.
-Personally, we love Great Sand Dunes National Park.
-It’s where we eloped, and we’re big believers that it’s just about one of the coolest national parks in the country and an epic small wedding venue.
+Personally, I love Great Sand Dunes NP.
+It’s where I eloped, and I’m a big believer that it’s just about one of the coolest national parks in the country and an epic small wedding venue.

 When having your small wedding in one of Colorado’s national parks, you’ll definitely need to apply for a wedding permit.
 Before submitting your permit, consult with your photographer about the time frame you should be asking for.
 Their familiarity with the parks will be a big help in making sure you pick the best times!

-If you’re looking to have a small wedding versus an elopement, Sapphire Point is a great option.
+If you’re looking to have an intimate wedding versus an elopement, Sapphire Point is a great option for a small wedding venue in Colorado.
 There is minimal hiking, which makes this spot easily accessible for friends and family who aren’t outdoors-people.

 It’s also centrally located near several mountain towns, meaning you can get mountain views and still enjoy what the towns have to offer.

-However, if you’re looking to elope rather than have a small wedding, we’d avoid this spot as it gets a good bit of foot traffic from other hikers, which is something that eloping couples tend to want to avoid.
+However, if you’re looking to elope rather than have a small wedding, I’d avoid this spot, as it gets a good bit of foot traffic from other hikers, which is something that eloping couples tend to want to avoid.

-As Colorado-based elopement and small wedding photographers, we pride ourselves more than just documenting your Colorado wedding day, but helping navigate the details as well — like helping you figure out the perfect time of year for your small wedding or finding you the most affordable wedding venues in Colorado.
-We’ve been in your shoes with our own elopement in Colorado, and that’s why we’re in this industry in the first place.
-We want to help.
+As a Colorado-based elopement and small wedding photographer, II pride myself on more than just documenting your Colorado wedding day, but helping navigate the details as well — like helping you figure out the perfect time of year for your small wedding or finding you the most affordable wedding venues in Colorado.
+I’ve been in your shoes with my own elopement in Colorado, and that’s why I’m in this industry in the first place.
+I want to help.

 Check out some of our favorite elopement and adventure wedding planning resources: